 If you happen to be fluent in two languages, freelance translation could be a great option.
 As the world globalizes, many companies hope to expand to other countries, and they need to enlist the help of translators.

-If you want to translate from English into Spanish, most of your target market will be US companies who wish to reach new markets in Latin America.
-On the other hand, if you’re a native English speaker and you want to translate from Spanish into English, you’ll be primarily targeting Latin American companies who may have a smaller budget.
+If you want to translate from English into Spanish, most of your target market will be US companies that wish to reach new markets in Latin America.
+On the other hand, if you’re a native English speaker and you want to translate from Spanish into English, you’ll be primarily targeting Latin American companies that may have a smaller budget.

 Writing is far from the only freelancing business you can start.

 If you know your way around Adobe Creative Cloud, freelance designing is an easy way for you to monetize your skills.
 Logos, posters, and beautiful web pages will always be in demand; now more than ever due to the vast amount of online content.

 Even if you’re not an expert in graphic design software, freelance designing could still be an option if you have a good eye for visuals.
 Many companies need simple graphics they can post to their social media accounts or websites, and you can create these with the help of user-friendly sites like Canva and PicMonkey.